Most Orchids bloom once or twice a year and can last up to 120 days; however, seeing a withering Orchid is uncommon.

 The uneven care and inaccurate growing condition, such as overwatering, root rot, and too much light, will quickly kill the plant.

 Look closely at a dying Orchid because it gives out signals that resemble a dormant plant.
-The table shows the tell-tale differences between a dead and dormant Orchid.

 Let’s dive deeper to find out whether your Orchids are dead.